What is Intuitive Eating?

 What Is Intuitive Eating?

 Intuitive eating is a non-diet approach to health and wellness that helps you tune into your body signals, break the cycle of chronic dieting and heal your relationship with food.
-It was created by two registered dietitians, Evelyn Tribole and Elyse Resch, in 1995, based on their experience working with clients.
-From a nutrition professional perspective, intuitive eating is a framework that helps us keep nutrition interventions behavior-focused instead of restrictive or rule-focused.
+The intuitive eating framework was created by two registered dietitians, Evelyn Tribole and Elyse Resch, in 1995, based on their experience working with clients.

 The 10 Principles of Intuitive Eating